phyxphysio/exercise_app/README.md

-Physio Exercises App
+#Physio Exercises App

-Generates exercise prescription emails for physiotherapists to send to patientes
+This Django web application allows physiotherapists to generate email templates containing exercise prescriptions for their patients.

-Add, update, and delete exercises fromt eh databse
+Exercises can be added or modified in the Django admin area.